Tsuihao/visual_profiler/README.md

 # Visual Profiler CPU

 ## Introduce
 Visual Profiler is a lightweight/header-only/singleton-pattern file which generate a json file to profile your CPU code.
-The backend is using chrome::tracing.
+The backend is using chrome://tracing.
 Therefore, the json file needs to be complied with the chrome::tracing format

 ## How to use
 1. Download/copy-paste the **VisualProfiler.hpp**